fsinf/virsh-create/README.md

 Installation
 ------------

+If you want to install the script manually, you should create a virtualenv.
 The script requires lxml, so you need the following patches on a Debian based system:

-    apt-get install git python-virtualenv libxml2-dev libvirt-dev libvirt-bin lxc-dev
+    apt-get install git python-virtualenv libxml2-dev libvirt-dev libvirt-bin

-If you want to install the script manually, you should create a virtualenv:
+On Ubuntu 13.10 (at least), but not on Debian 7.0, you also need:

+    apt-get install libvirt-bin lxc-dev

+Then just clone the repository and install the dependencies.

     git clone https://github.com/fsinf/virsh-create.git
     virtualenv virsh-create